 5. Investigative Reporting – Politico

-Action – Consider investigative journalism, through comparison past Black Friday events.
+Action – Consider investigative journalism, by comparing past Black Friday events.
 Include sales and actionable data where possible.

 Is there anything that has been missed out on that is worth noting?
 Please comment below.